demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-get-site
 ***
-Returns a site, by site ID.
+Returns information about the site, according to the site ID.

 #### Base Command